 So have you ever heard of jackfruit?
 Perhaps this post is the first time.
 The fruit of who?!
-If you’re a resident of southeast America, it’s pretty doubtful you’ve seen one in the produce section at the grocery.
+If you’re a resident of southeast America it’s unlikely you’ve seen a fresh one at the grocery (it does happen sometimes!).
 This ginormous fruit is native to India and can grow to be 120lbs!
 However, the average weight is typically more around 25 pounds.
 Jackfruit, AKA jack tree, is in the same family as the fig, mulberry, and breadfruit family.
 The craziest thing about jackfruit is that when pulled apart it has the texture and look of pulled pork.
 Slow cooked with your favorite sauce or spices and you have a rich, flavorful meat alternative.

 Below are some of the health benefits associated with eating this super unique fruit.

 - High in Vitamin C which boosts immunity

 - High fiber food so in turn improves digestion

 - Great source of iron and calcium